-Our National Football Museum team will wear a new football-shirt style kit from this week, made from 50% bamboo.
+Our National Football Museum team is now sporting a new football-shirt style kit, made from 50% bamboo.

 The limited-edition football shirts have been supplied and manufactured by PlayerLayer, famous for their work with eco-friendly football club Forest Green Rovers.
 The new shirt uses a 50% sustainable bamboo mix – also used in Forest Green Rovers’ 2019-20 shirts.

 You can now learn more about the design and production process behind our exclusive kit by watching the video above, or by visiting our dedicated Strip! website: https://nationalfootballmuseumstrip.com/in-focus-playerlayer-forest-green-rovers-national-football-museum/.

 It has been designed by renowned Manchester artist and illustrator Stanley Chow with the brief to ‘create something striking that represents the museum and football today’.